garden-of-delete/rlooper2/README.md

 This software is developed and maintained by Robert Stolz (rstolzATucdavis.edu).

-Development of this software was funded in part by NIH grant XXX and NSF grants XXX and XXX.
+Development of this software was funded in part by NIH grant GM120607 and NSF CAREER grant DMS1057284.

 ## License
-All rights reserved 2018
+    R-looper
+    Copyright (C) 2018 Robert Stolz

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    The license can be found at https://www.gnu.org/licenses/gpl-3.0.en.html.
+    By downloading or using this software, you agree to the terms and conditions of the license.